-Since 1991, the Department (and former Division of Children, Youth and Families) has provided funding to Regional Child Abuse Prevention Councils that are located throughout Arizona to increase public awareness of the problem through educational campaigns and advocate for effective programs and policies to prevent child abuse and neglect.
-Each Regional Council is comprised of community representatives from the professional, business, and civic sectors who volunteer their time to address the need for child abuse prevention in their community.
-Each Regional Council has elected officers and meets on a regular basis.
+Since 1991, the Department has provided funding to community-based Regional Child Abuse Prevention Councils (RCAPCs), which are located throughout Arizona, to increase the public's ability to strengthen families.
+Each Regional Council is comprised of volunteers who meet on a regular basis to plan events and distribute local resource guides.
 The Department encourages all Arizonans to Act Now to Prevent Child Abuse by joining a council.
-The public can find locations, contact numbers, and information about events at https://dcs.az.gov/services/prevention.
+The public can find locations, contact numbers, and information about events and resources at https://dcs.az.gov/services/office-prevention, and at the Department's new Facebook page "AzCommunityResourcePage".
+The new Facebook page began in December 2018 and was created in collaboration with the RCAPCs.
+Posts include prevention events, parent information/ tips, and community resources.

-The Councils are involved in activities to support Child Abuse Prevention Month each April.
-Activities include distribution of thousands of blue pinwheels throughout Arizona; official proclamations from city, regional, and state governmental entities declaring April as Child Abuse Prevention Month; coordination of media campaigns highlighting Child Abuse Prevention; and distribution of thousands of pamphlets on child abuse, child abuse prevention, and programs available to help parents and their children.
-Most of the Councils also sponsor one or more major events including kickoff breakfasts, luncheons, award dinners, activity fairs, prevention conferences, and training.
-The multi-media campaign includes the use of radio and TV public service announcements, banners, billboards, web pages, posters, flyers, Facebook, Twitter, videos, original music, and movie theatre advertisements.
+The Councils are involved in numerous activities to support Child Abuse Prevention (CAP) Month, which occurs every April, and throughout the year.
+Each activity is tailored to suit the unique needs of the community, and includes the distribution of thousands of blue pinwheels throughout Arizona; an official proclamations from city, regional, and state governmental entities declaring April as Child Abuse Prevention Month; coordination of media campaigns highlighting Child Abuse Prevention; and distribution of thousands of pamphlets that educate the public about the effects of Adverse Childhood Experiences and promote the healing qualities of the Protective Factors.
+Councils also sponsor major events including kickoff breakfasts, luncheons, award dinners, prevention conferences, and trainings.
+They also engage in a multi-media campaign that includes the use of radio and TV public service announcements, banners, billboards, web pages, posters, flyers, Facebook, Twitter, videos, original music, and movie theatre advertisements.
 Several communities hold fun family-day outings, resource fairs, sports activities, marches, and other events.
 Throughout child abuse prevention month, staff and stakeholders are encouraged to participate and actively support child abuse prevention.
-The Regional Child Abuse Prevention Councils are also instrumental in the annual statewide campaign, and have supported this effort by provided approximately thirty-two workshops on the devastating effects of Adverse Childhood Experiences and the healing community solutions that focus on the development of the Protective Factors.